Hounfor/The-Big-Deal-Add-On/README.md

 – Updated data for manual entry.

 Thanks to Kierk for pointing out the issues.

+Version 1.4.6

+There was a critical error in the previous version, I apologize.
+Version 1.4.6A is already available, reinstall TBD in the usual way.

+ATTENTION!
+Before installing version 1.4.6A, go to the Mods\FullXotlTables\XotlTables folder and delete two files:

+– Mech Weighting Extended - Steiner.csv

+– Mech_Weighting_Extended_-_Steiner.csv

+If you don’t have the Mech_Weighting_Extended_-_Steiner.csv file, it’s all right, just delete the first one.

 # FAQ:
 – I installed this mod and it doesn't work!